maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 # Author FAQ

+## How can I report a bug or make a suggestion? ##

+Contributions are very welcome.
+Please see the [community](../About/Community.md) page for more specific details.

 ## What is LaTeX?
 Where can I get help learning LaTeX? ##

 LaTeX is a document preparation system.
 For STACK questions we only need some simple LaTeX, so please do not be put off.